Prout 46 "Uluwatu"

 Prout catamarans are designed with offshore cruising in mind and their hulls are built to the highest structural standards.
 Safety features include watertight bulkheads, torsion-control bulheads to combat twist and balanced, skeg-hung rudders.
 Prout catamarans have an enviable record for ocean passagemaking.

-“Uluwatu” has been very well maintained by her knowledgeable owner and sailed (often single-handed) extensively in Tasmanian waters.
+“Uluwatu” has been sailed (often single-handed) extensively in Tasmanian waters.

 LLOYDS RATED STABILITY CATEFORY A OCEAN GOING YACHT.